 DFM（Design For Manufacturability）

 DFM is an acronym for “Design For Manufacturability”, which means we extensively study the 3D/CAD files you provide and make sure your design can be built as you intended.
 Then we will provide you a report for each part that summarizes the part information (size, weight, material, finish, color, etc.) and addresses any concerns regarding mould making or part design.
-Not only that, the DFM we provide also includes our recommendations on how to resolve any issues best to help you revise the design if necessary.
+Not only that, but the DFM we provide also includes our recommendations on how to resolve any issues best to help you revise the design if necessary.
+In every manufacturing process, it is essential to ensure that every stage is foolproof and executed appropriately.
+From material selection all the way to actual manufacturing, it is essential to find a balance between cost and quality.
+In the injection molding process, the injection molding design for manufacturability(DFM) is the process that ensures all the above is adhered to.

 Five principles of DFM: